Day - 1

 Day - 23

-Location: Leon - Rise early for a full day of travel across the Gulf of Fonseca to Nicaragua.
-Leave El Cuco at 5 am and drive to La Union (approximately 1 hour) before a 3–4 hour boat trip through the Gulf of Fonseca to the Nicaraguan town of Potosi.
-The boat crossing through the Gulf of Fonseca can get choppy and the boat may take some water.
-If your pack is not waterproof, please be sure to wrap your valuables and electronics in a plastic bag.
-Once in Potosi, passports are checked before continuing by private vehicle to Leon (approximately 4 hours).
+Location: Leon - Rise early for a full day of travel by private vehicle.
+Leave El Cuco at around 8 am and drive to El Amatillo border crossing (approximately 1.5 hours), before a 2.5 hour drive by of Honduras (including a stop for lunch) to the next border crossing Guasaule, and finally reaching Leon after another 2.5 hours.
 Upon arrival your leader will take you on a walking tour of this charming city.
-Though it's the second-largest in the country, Leon is relatively free of tourists, making strolling the mural-lined streets a real pleasure.
+Though it's the second largest in the country, Leon is relatively free of tourists, making strolling the mural-lined streets a real pleasure.

 Day - 24

 Location: Granada - Make the most of Leon in the morning.
 The street food behind the Lady of Grace Cathedral is some of the best in town, so why not grab a 'Nica taco'.
-Made with maize, rolled and then deep fried, these beauties are usually served with shredded cabbage and smothered in cream in Leon.
-Board a local bus bound for Granada at 2 pm, making the three-hour journey to the oldest city in the 'New World'.
-Featuring Moorish and Andalusian architecture and oozing colonial charm, the city is set on the banks of Lake Nicaragua and is surrounded by active volcanoes.
-Set out on a walking tour with your leader on arrival.
-Visit busy markets, the leafy Parque Central and 'La Calzada', a lively pedestrian street with plenty of bars and restaurants to choose from.
+Made with maize, rolled and then deep fried, these beauties are usually served with shredded cabbage and smothered in cream.
+Otherwise a thrilling volcano sand boarding adventure could be on the cards!
+In the afternoon, get ready for the 5-6-hour journey to the oldest city in the 'New World'.
+Featuring Moorish and Andalusian architecture and oozing colonial charm, Granada is set on the banks of Lake Nicaragua and is surrounded by active volcanoes.
+First, take a taxi from the hotel to the bus station, next board a local bus bound for Managua that will depart when it's full and takes around 2-3 hours depending on the amount of stops it needs to make and the complexity of onloading and offloading the passenger’s luggage.
+There will be about a 30-45-minute transit in Managua before taking the next public bus to Granada with a duration of approximately 1.5 hrs, and finally taking a 20-minute taxi ride to the hotel.
+Upon arrival, your leader will take you through the leafy Parque Central and 'La Calzada' – a lively pedestrian street with plenty of bars and restaurants to choose from.

 Day - 25

 Location: Granada - Today is all yours, so explore the city at your own pace.
-You may want to take a more comprehensive tour of the city, bargain hard in the markets or wander the cobblestone streets snapping photos of the colourful buildings.
+You may want to take a more comprehensive self-guided tour of the city, bargain hard in the markets, or wander the cobblestone streets snapping photos of the colourful buildings.
 Hundreds of evergreen islets dot the waters of vast Lake Nicaragua, and you can spend a few hours exploring them by boat.
 Or perhaps hire a kayak and find your own way around, stopping to wave at fisherman who live in wooden huts on the islets, or the monkeys who live in the trees the huts are built from.
 Just remember not to take a dip, as freshwater sharks live in the water!
-Alternatively, you could take a day trip out to Mombacho or Masaya Volcano National Park to get close to some hissing giants.
+Alternatively, you could take a day trip out to Mombacho or Masaya Volcano National Park.

 Day - 26